Sherlock is a computerized version of logic puzzles, where you're presented with a series of clues that help you to

 SHRIMGW4 - This ZIP file contains 2 additional image sets that are ONLY available via this web page.
 The images sets in this ZIP file are in the 4.0 Sherlock format and can NOT be used with 3.x versions of Sherlock (you must have the licensed version 4.0).
 They are not included with the game in any of its distribution formats.
 See the CREDITS.TXT file in SHRIMGW3 for information about who created what image sets.
 Last updated Jan 31, 2002.

-Sherlock is now available on these portable Apple platforms, supporting 50,000 puzzles in each of sizes 4x4, 5x5 and 6x6.
-To find it,
+Sherlock is now available on Android and iOS phones and tablets, supporting puzzles in each of sizes 4x4, 5x5 and 6x6.

 When ordering on-line, you choose between two payment processors.